 - Prairie Rivers’ Rain Garden Brochure (PDF)

-Cat and Bird Health.
-100 million US domestic cats kill about 2.4 billion birds a year, making it the biggest human-caused threat to birds.
-People for the Ethical Treatment of Animals notes the dangers outdoor roaming cats face from disease, parasites, cars, injuries, human abuse, and other causes.
+Keep Cats Indoors.
+100 million US domestic cats kill about 2.4 billion birds a year.
+It is healthier for cats: outdoor cats face disease, parasites, cars, injuries, human abuse, and other causes (People for the Ethical Treatment of Animals).
 The Humane Society offers tips on making your outdoor cat happier indoors.

-What about Porch Lights?
-“Artificial light increases environmental pressures faced by insects,” according to Chicago Policy Review (11/20/2018) “and these stresses can contribute to significant and sustained population declines.”
-Insects are killed on contact by heat, electrocution or the force of impact; and get trapped, exhausted and preyed upon.
+Turn off outdoor lights, put them on a motion sensor, or use amber LED lights that don’t attract bugs.
+“Artificial light increases environmental pressures faced by insects,” according to a study in Chicago Policy Review (11/20/2018) “and these stresses can contribute to significant and sustained population declines.”
+Insects are killed by heat, electrocution, force of impact; and get trapped, exhausted and preyed upon.
 Outdoor lights become feeding arenas for predators, like bats and spiders.
 “Moreover, the study notes that artificial light can impede communication among insects, diminish their average lifespans, and even change their physiology.” https://chicagopolicyreview.org/2018/11/20/global-insect-decline-linked-to-light-pollution/